WHY ONE NEEDS TO DO RAINWATER HARVESTING?

 FILTERING AND DRINKING:

 Some people consume harvested Rainwater for drinking, cooking, and other kitchen activities, as well as bathing.
-However, the rainwater to be used should be treated properly in order to avoid harmful substances.
+However, the rainwater to be used should be treated properly to avoid harmful substances.

 How Treat Rainwater or The Procedure of Treatment for Rainwater?

-For those parts of the world without clean potable water, there are several steps to take to improve the quality of rainwater to make it good for consumption.
+For those parts of the world without clean potable water, there are several steps to improve the quality of rainwater to make it good for consumption.
 These steps include.

 Chlorine is often added to water to kill germs and improve the quality.
 Before consuming rainwater, make sure it is treated with chlorine by a professional.